This post may contain affiliate links.

 Make in advance

 This is the perfect make-ahead midweek supper.
 It can be assembled, covered and kept in the fridge for up to 3 days before cooking.
-If you prefer you can also cook, chill and freeze it for about a month.
+If you prefer you can also cook, chill and freeze it.

 Where’s the white sauce of the lasagne?